 DOE O 458.1, Radiation Protection of the Public and the Environment, was put into the Laboratory's contract on October 22, 2012.
 The Environmental Radiation Protection Plan (Plan 10200.041) demonstrates that the Laboratory has plans, policies and procedures in place for monitoring the release of radiological contaminated property according to DOE O 458.1.
-No real and/or personal property containing residual radioactive material associated with DOE activities was released to the public in 2017.
+Any real and/or personal property released to the public in 2018 was evaluated prior to release and found to be lower than the authorized limits as described in the above mentioned plan.

 Ames Laboratory, DOE, and ISU have addressed all known contaminated sites in or near the City of Ames.
-The IDNR has released a total of 12 Inactive Waste Site's (See Correspondence in Appendix B).
+The IDNR has released a total of 12 Inactive Waste Sites (See Correspondence in Appendix B).
 The status of the sites released follows.